-- 1. Motor sizes outside of the preferred ranges should be reviewed and approved by the City prior to finalizing the design. - 2.
+- 1. For motor sizes outside of the preferred ranges the designer shall submit to the City a clear rationale, with analysis as appropriate, justifying the deviation from the preferred range. - 2.
+Motor sizes outside of the preferred ranges require specific acceptance by the City. - 2.
 Three-phase motors are preferred over single-phase motors. - 3.
 Utilize higher voltage motors where the higher voltage is available.